netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

   The repetition can be scoped by a specified end time or by a count of occurrences, indicated by the "recurrence-end" choice.
 The "count" value MUST be greater than 1, the "start-time" value always counts as the first occurrence.

+  The considerations discussed in {{sec-rec-utc}} for "interval" and "duration" are also applicable to "recurrence-with-time-zone".

    Unlike the definition of "recurrence-utc" grouping ({{sec-rec-utc}}), "recurrence-with-time-zone" is intended to promote human readability over